 Multiple alignment options through most sections of the corridor were analyzed for the Fixed Guideway Alternative.
-As a result of these analyses, three Full-corridor Alignment combinations were selected for thorough analysis and presentation in this report along with one 20-mile Alignment option.
+As a result of these analyses, three Full-corridor Alignment minations managed for the mark analysis and mark with one 20-mile Alignment option.